Architecture

 lswhen no keyword hints exist or when discovering unknown structure - Workers use

-findtreewhen the section title pattern is known but not the exact name
+findtreewhen the section title pattern is known but not the exact name - Pre-computed acceleration data (routes, scores, chains) is injected as Phase 1.5 hints to guide the Worker toward high-value nodes

 Dynamic Re-planning